asim-asic/Floating-Point-Addition/README.md

 ## Synthesis & Backend

-Synthesis and backend are in progress
+Synthesis and backend implementation are currently in progress.

+---

 ## 📄 License